AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 WHY DO SOME PEOPLE OPPOSE SELF-DIAGNOSIS?

-“SOME PEOPLE MAY ABUSE SELF-DIAGNOSIS.”
+“SOME PEOPLE ABUSE SELF-DIAGNOSIS.”

-This is harmful, and it needs to be acknowledged and addressed.
 However, the conclusion that self-diagnosis is the problem in this scenario is false.

-I have witnessed non-autistics harm autistic people.
+I have witnessed non-autistic people harm autistic people.

 Anyone, autistic or not, professionally diagnosed or not, needs to get well educated about autism before they start spreading any sort of autism information.
 Nobody, autistic or not, professionally diagnosed or not, should harm autistic people.